 One of the academic outcomes selected for inclusion in this Toolkit is academic performance, due to its direct policy relevance.
 The other four outcomes are attitudinal factors (growth mindset, academic self-efficacy, school engagement, and school connectedness) that show promising evidence of both influencing academic achievement and potentially being shaped by mentoring.
 As discussed, the recommended measures are not without limitations.
 Self-reported grades, for example, are clearly not a perfect proxy for achievement and other long-term outcomes of interest.
-Yet, when utilized in a well-designed evaluation, the selected measures should give programs a good sense for whether the youth they are serving are benefiting academically.
+School records can provide a more definitive measure of school success, but they can be costly and challenging to collect and analyze, particularly when assessing youth across schools and grade levels.
+Nevertheless, when utilized in a well-designed evaluation, the selected measures should give programs a good sense for whether the youth they are serving are benefiting academically.

 Consideration was also given to reviewing measures for other important school-related factors, including educational aspirations, perceived value of school, and attendance.
 Some of these will likely be included in future updates.
 It is also worth noting that the recommended measure of school connectedness touches on bonding.
 School misbehavior and truancy, furthermore, are considered in the Problem Behavior section of the Toolkit.